 IR-cut filter: Auto: Select to automatically turn on and off the IR-cut filter.
-When the camera is in day mode, the IR-cut filter is turned on and blocks incoming infrared light, and when in night mode, the IR-cut filter is turned off and the camera's light sensitivity increases. • Some devices have IR-pass filters in night mode.
-The IR-pass filter increases IR-light sensitivity but blocks visible light.
-On: Select to turn on the IR-cut filter.
-The image is in color, but with reduced light sensitivity.
-Off: Select to turn off the IR-cut filter.
+When the camera is in day mode, the IR-cut filter is turned on and blocks incoming infrared light, and when in night mode, the IR-cut filter is turned off and the camera's light sensitivity increases.
+Note • Some devices have IR-pass filters in night mode.
+The IR-pass filter increases IR-light sensitivity but blocks visible light. • On: Select to turn on the IR-cut filter.
+The image is in color, but with reduced light sensitivity. • Off: Select to turn off the IR-cut filter.
 The image is in black and white for increased light sensitivity.
 Threshold: Use the slider to adjust the light threshold where the camera changes from day mode to night mode.
 Move the slider towards Bright to decrease the threshold for the IR-cut filter.
 The camera changes to night mode earlier. • Move the slider towards Dark to increase the threshold for the IR-cut filter.
 The camera changes to night mode later.
-IR light If your device doesn't have built-in illumination, these controls are only available when you connect a supporting Axis accessory.
+IR light 💛 If your device doesn't have built-in illumination, these controls are only available when you connect a supporting Axis accessory.
 Allow illumination: Turn on to let the camera use the built-in light in night mode.
 Synchronize illumination: Turn on to automatically synchronize the illumination with the surrounding light.
-The synchronization between day and night only works if the IR-cut filter is set to Auto or Off.Automatic illumination angle : Turn on to use the automatic illumination angle.
+The synchronization between day and night only works if the IR-cut filter is set to Auto or Off.Automatic illumination angle 💛 : Turn on to use the automatic illumination angle.
 Turn off to set the illumination angle manually.
-Illumination angle : Use the slider to manually set the illumination angle, for example, if the angle needs to be different from the camera's angle of view.
+Illumination angle $\mathbf{\Psi}$ : Use the slider to manually set the illumination angle, for example, if the angle needs to be different from the camera's angle of view.
 If the camera has a wide angle of view, you can set the illumination angle to a narrower angle, which equals a greater tele position.
-This will result in dark corners in the image.IR wavelength (i) : Select the desired wavelength for the IR light.White light (i) Allow illumination (i) : Turn on to let the camera use white light in night mode.
-Synchronize illumination $(i)$ : Turn on to automatically synchronize the white light with the surrounding light.
+This will result in dark corners in the image.
+IR wavelength 🛈 : Select the desired wavelength for the IR light.White light 🛈 Allow illumination 🛈 : Turn on to let the camera use white light in night mode.
+Synchronize illumination (i) : Turn on to automatically synchronize the on to let the camera use white light in hight mode.Synchronize illumination $\checkmark$ : furn on to automatically synchronize the white light with the surrounding light.